 You should keep up with the organization's announcements by following it on social media.
-Do this on LinkedIn especially, but also consider following them on other platforms too.
-And take it one step further and set up a Google alert for that organization.
+Do this on LinkedIn especially, but also consider following the institution on Twitter, Facebook, and Instagram too.
+And take it one step further and set up a google alert for that organization.
 The idea is to stay abreast of the organization's activities which will help to fill subsequent conversations to facilitate better partnering arrangements, as well as look for specific opportunities where you can add value.

-5 Use your poster as a business card
+Use your poster as a business card